Freelancer-Protocol/docs/hiringfreelancers.md

 ## I'm hiring freelancers

-### Why should I use Freelancer Protocol?
+### Why is Freelancer Protocol useful for me?

 {:toc}

 For two main reasons:

-- **gradually commit and control risk**: freelancer project can be expensive, and it's risky to pay in one or two times.
+- **gradually commit and control risk**
+  Freelancer project can be expensive, and it's risky to pay in one or two times.
   We enable you to break the project down into several smaller milestones.
 - **get your work on time**: no more waiting for deliverables.
 You're free to cancel the project if the freelancer hasn't uploaded anything by the deadline.
-You can also change the scope of the project, for exemple to charge late fees (freelancer will need to accept the new terms).
+You can also change the scope of the project, for exemple to charge late fees (freelancer will need to accept the new terms
+  ).

 ### Do I get a refund if I'm not happy with the deliverable?